-16.6.1.4.6 If none of the events occur which would require the product to be assigned to Division 1.1, 1.2, 1.3 or 1.4 other than Compatibility Group S, the thermal, blast, or projection effects would not significantly hinder fire-fighting or other emergency response efforts in the immediate vicinity, and if hazardous effects are confined within the package, then the product is assigned to Division 1.4 Compatibility Group S.
+16.6.1.4.6 If none of the events occur which would require the product to be assigned to Division 1.1, 1.2, 1.3 or 1.4 other than Compatibility Group S (see Box 32 of Figure 10.3), then the product is assigned to Division 1.4 Compatibility Group S, unless special provision 347 of Chapter 3.3 of the Model Regulations applies.
+For candidates to Cartridges, small arms (Division 1.4, Compatibility Group S in transport, UN No. 0012), evidence of projections with a kinetic energy not exceeding 8 J as determined by the test procedure in Appendix 9 may be used to assign the product to Compatibility Group S.